boyter/cs/README.md

-score from TF/IDF appears to be negative in some cases (overflow??) searches in TUI for very large directories clobber each other making UI unresponsive search cs result_ranker highlights the whole section
+score from TF/IDF appears to be negative in some cases (overflow??) searches in TUI for very large directories clobber each other making UI unresponsive search cs result_ranker highlights the whole section highlight on windows command line not escaped correctly

 http://localhost:8080/?q=test&ss=300 bug where display is all yellow